Serilum/.maven/README.md

-# serilum-forge-maven
-A manual maven for library mods on Serilum's CurseForge.
+## A manual maven for Serilum's Minecraft mods.

 To add the repository to your project, add this to your **build.gradle**: